 Applications for Auckland Transport’s register for Construction Contractors Pre-qualification have been closed as of 1 November 2017, and the Pre-qualification Register will be replaced with the Physical Works Supplier Panels.

-These Panels will replace most of the existing AT Pre-qualification Register for Construction Contractors.
+These Panels will replace the Auckland Transport Pre-qualification Register for Construction Contractors.